canada-ca/open-source-logiciel-libre/en/directives/publishing-open-source-code.md

 ## Requirements

-The Chief Information Officer (CIO) and Information Management Senior Official (IMSO) of departments and agencies are responsible for the following
+The Assistant Deputy Minister (ADM), or any other person named by the ADM, and Information Management Senior Official (IMSO) of departments and agencies are responsible for the following:

 * Maximizing the release of Government of Canada source code under an open source software licence designated by the Treasury Board of Canada Secretariat (TBS).
 (Apache, MIT, GPL, AGPL or LGPL.)
 * Ensuring that source code is released in an accessible and reusable format (Git) via an public source code repository.